Skyree/owc-section-page/README.md

 This will be automatically replaced by a dropdown section based on the plugin settings.

 ## Customization
-If you are using wordpress on your ftp, customize your sections css with the classes options.
+If you are using wordpress on your ftp, customize your sections css using the classes options.